external-secrets/external-secrets/docs/guides/templating.md

 ```

 You can achieve that by using the `filterPEM` function to extract a specific type of PEM block from that secret.
-If multiple blocks of that type (here: `CERTIFICATE`) exist then all of them are returned in the order they are specified.
-To extract a specific type of PEM block pass the type as a string argument to the filterPEM function.
-Take a look at this example on how to transform a secret which contains a private key and a certificate into the desired format:
+If multiple blocks of that type (here: `CERTIFICATE`) exist, all of them are returned in the order specified.
+To extract a specific type of PEM block, pass the type as a string argument to the filterPEM function.
+Take a look at this example of how to transform a secret which contains a private key and a certificate into the desired format:

 ```yaml
 {% include 'filterpem-template-v2-external-secret.yaml' %}